How to Use a Combi Boiler

 Setting Hot Water Temperatures

 How to use a combi boiler to save energy with your hot water?
 Operational instructions to set hot water temperatures will vary for different manufacturers, so we recommend looking at the operating manuals for your boiler or the manufacturer website for guides or videos.
-For ex. if you have a Viessmann Vitodens 100-W boiler in your home, the video below should help:
+For ex. if you have a Viessmann Vitodens 100-W boiler in your home, the video at the top of the page should help.

 Understanding Outputs in Boilers